-Inger Andersen, IUCN’s Directors General, cited studies carried out for the dialogue by her organisation that showed that “when we invest in conservation, it works.”
+Inger Andersen, IUCN’s Director General, cited studies carried out for the dialogue by her organisation that showed that “when we invest in conservation, it works.”
 She continued: “Nature is so forgiving.
 It will regenerate, if we give it half a chance.”

 The participants came together around a “shared purpose” that concluded: “At this critical juncture for the survival of the diversity of life on earth and the systems on which humanity depends, we are catalysing a movement to defend, enhance, and sustain our Global Commons through:

 * Protecting the diversity of life on earth